Invasive species: Terminology

-In an attempt to avoid the ambiguous, subjective, and pejorative vocabulary that so often accompanies discussion of invasive species even in scientific papers, Colautti and MacIsaac proposed a new nomenclature system based on biogeography rather than on taxa.
-By discarding taxonomy, human health, and economic factors, this model focused only on ecological factors.
+In an attempt to avoid the ambiguous, subjective, and pejorative vocabulary that so often accompanies discussion of invasive species, even in scientific papers, Colautti and MacIsaac proposed a new nomenclature system.
+Based on biogeography rather than on taxa, the proposed system emphasizes ecology over taxonomy, human health, and economic factors.
 The model evaluated individual populations rather than entire species.
 It classified each population based on its success in that environment.
 This model applied equally to indigenous and to introduced species, and did not automatically categorize successful introductions as harmful.

 The USDA's National Invasive Species Information Center defines invasive species very narrowly.
 According to Executive Order 13112, Invasive species' means an alien species whose introduction does or is likely to cause economic or environmental harm or harm to human health."

 Causes

 Typically, an introduced species must persist at low population densities before it can become invasive in a new environment.
 At low densities, introduced species often face difficulties in reproducing and sustaining a viable population—sometimes requiring multiple introductions before establishment occurs.
 Patterns of repeated human movement, such as ship traffic between ports or vehicles travelling along major highways, can create recurring opportunities for arrival and establishment, a phenomenon known as high propagule pressure.
+Other anthropogenic activities such as movement of construction excess soil may result in introduction of new invasive species as well.